shepherdjerred/scout-for-lol/README.md

 # Scout for League of Legends

-A Discord bot that automatically tracks your friends' League of Legends matches in real-time, delivering instant notifications when games start and beautiful post-match reports with detailed statistics directly to your Discord server.
+A Discord bot that automatically tracks your friends' League of Legends matches, delivering notifications when games end and beautiful post-match reports with detailed statistics directly to your Discord server.

 ![Match Report Example](./assets/match.png)

 ## Features

-### 🔔 Real-Time Match Notifications

-Get instant notifications when subscribed players start a League match, including champion selections and team compositions.

 ### 📊 Detailed Post-Match Reports